Habitational Insurance And Empty Apartments

 It's unlikely that you're going to be sitting on a vacant apartment complex for any longer than absolutely necessary.
 The upkeep on an apartment or condo complex is a lot more time, effort and money than it's worth if you're not making a return on your investment by renting your units out.
 If your renovations are finished on the 7th, you might find yourself waiting a few weeks, unable to rent to any new tenants until your habitational policy kicks in at the end of the month.

 Ultimately it comes down to whether you're saving enough to be worth the extra work of creating a whole new insurance package and spending any amount of time without a habitational policy in place.
-Obviously if you're building a complex from scratch, you don't need to worry about habitational insurance until you're putting the finishing touches on the building.
-If you're only going to be out of business for the week or two that it takes to fix a gas leak, then switching your policy up is going to be a lot of extra headaches for no good reason.
+If you're building a complex from scratch, you don't need to worry about habitational insurance until you're putting the finishing touches on the building; see Apartment Buildings Habitational Insurance for more on that process.

 Need insurance for You, Your Family or Your Business?